MLH-Fellowship/how-to-ask-for-help/README.md

+# How to ask for help

+It's hard to provide support if all we know about your problem is "My printer doesn't work." or "My mail server doesn't work."
+This document has some easy tips that will help your helper help you!

+It's based off a dated document called [IRC Etiquette](https://github.com/fizerkhan/irc-etiquette), regarding support channels in IRC.
+I also highly reccomend checking out [how to ask smart questions](http://www.catb.org/~esr/faqs/smart-questions.html).

 ## Be precise

-It's hard to provide support if all we know about your problem is "My printer doesn't work." or "My mail server doesn't work.".
-How are others supposed to help you when you don't give them any information?
-Make sure you include at least this information:

 - What did you try to accomplish?
 (I'm trying to run `npm install`)
 - What has happened (wrongly) instead?
 (I get `ENOENT`)